AppDaemon/appdaemon/docs/APPGUIDE.rst

 --------------

-When a plugin reloads e.g., due to the underlying system restarting, or a network issue, AppDaemon's default assumption is that all apps could potentially be dependant on that system, and it will force a restart of every App.
+When a plugin reloads e.g., due to the underlying system restarting, or a network issue, AppDaemon's default assumption is that all apps could potentially be dependent on that system, and it will force a restart of every App.
 It is possible to modify this behavior at the individual App level, using the ``plugin`` parameter in apps.yaml.
 Specifying a specific plugin or list of plugins will force the App to reload after the named plugin restarts.